Frequently Asked Questions

 What will I do?

 Trips are arranged to meet the needs of each individual/group based on their areas of interest and school requirements.
 Depending on when you come and what you’d like to do, you could work in an established program or help to develop a new program.
-Established programs primarily include work in our outpatient center, but also include time at an adult day care center and treatment workshops at local nursing homes.
+Established programs primarily include work in our outpatient center, but also may include time at an adult day care center, local nursing homes and other community organizations.
 Level I fieldwork is generally a structured itinerary, whereas Level II fieldwork is more unstructured, with weekends free for exploration.

 What is there to do in and around Ibarra?